ageir/chirp-rpi/README.md

     do something...
 ```

-Check if sensor is busy, returns True if busy, else Fals.
+Check if sensor is busy, returns True if busy, else False.

 ```
 Returns: